 By 30 credits

-Meet with your faculty advisor to discuss majors or career choices that match your interests and abilities.
-Use this information to begin your academic plan.
+Meet with your Student Success Coach or faculty advisor to discuss majors or career choices that match your interests and abilities.
+Use this information to develop your academic plan.

 - Explore or identify appropriate major, program or goal.